Scroll to Top

 When we step back from all of the available research on infection and chronic human disease, it is really compelling.
-While there are still missing pieces to the puzzle, like for example, a prospective, randomized, controlled antibiotic trial in Alzheimer’s, there is enough evidence to prompt a shift in research funding.
+While there are still missing pieces to the puzzle, there is enough evidence to prompt a shift in research funding.
 For this reason, the goals of this group are simple:

 Shed light on published literature within the research and medical community to enhance knowledge and spur interest in this concept.